JonasMe/Pario/README.md

 		print $type->formField();
 	}
 ```
-Will not output a formfield for the type.
+Will now output a form field for the type.

 This means that you can make 100% dynamic database transactions, without having to know the actual table definition ( I am sensing a pretty nifty GUI coming someday).